lildude/OctoCostToo/README.md

 sensor.octopus_yearly_usage
 ```

-If a comparison electricity tariff is configured, OctoCost will also create the following sensors:
+If a comparison electricity tariff is configured, OctoCostToo will also create the following sensors:

 ```yaml
 sensor.octopus_comparison_daily_cost